HOD101s/Face-Detection-Opencv-MTCNN/README.md

 ]
 ```
 <br>
 These markers are recorded and marked over the WebCam feed using OpenCV library function.
 This model can detect multiple Faces within its frame.
-For more information on the model and its benchmarks against various inputs visit [this](https://github.com/ipazc/mtcnn) link.
+For more information on the model and its benchmarks against various inputs visit https://github.com/ipazc/mtcnn.